TarunTheo13/CV/README.md

 _Mentor and tutor_

-- Assisting in delivery of personal development course for youths aged 18-21 to train them in different areas of business
+- Assisting in delivery of personal development course for young adults aged 18-21 to train them in different areas of business
 - Researching to produce educational materials on marketing, advertising and communications
 - Delivering seminars and one-on-one support for trainees